itssixtyn3in/ODCheck/README.md

  If you've taken over a Office 365 account and can create Sharepoint Sites and write Microsoft Teams messages, then you can retrieve the ODSync link the following way.
 - Create a new sharepoint library and upload a file
 - In a browser open up your dev tools > network > click on the 'sync' button on the Sharepoint page to trigger the ODOpen command
-- Cope the URL from the network section entry
+- Copy the URL from the network section entry

  ![onedrive_link-1024x231](https://github.com/itssixtyn3in/ODCheck/assets/130003354/40d0c5a7-c598-4a7f-adfb-349c533b7724)